gerivanc/gerivanc/README.md

 ![BEPb's GitHub Activity Graph](https://raw.githubusercontent.com/BEPb/BEPb/output/github-contribution-grid-snake-dark.svg)

-# 👋 Welcome to My Digital Abyss
+# 👋 Welcome to My Digital Universe

-> _“Dive into the digital abyss.
-Follow Back or Fall Back!”_
+> _"Dive into the digital universe.
+Follow back or fall back!"_

+> 🇧🇷 Prefer to read in Portuguese?
+[Click here for the Portuguese version](https://github.com/gerivanc/gerivanc/blob/main/README.pt.md)

 I'm Gerivan Costa — a developer passionate about security, science, and creativity.
 Here you'll find projects that blend innovation with purpose, always focused on continuous learning and meaningful contributions to the open-source community.